chrishamant/vibe-coding-demo/README.md

 ## Deployment

+The project includes a GitHub Actions workflow for continuous integration and deployment:

+1. When you push to the `main` branch, GitHub Actions will:
+   - Install dependencies
+   - Build the site
+   - Deploy to GitHub Pages automatically

-The contents of the `dist` directory can be deployed to any static hosting service such as:
+The contents of the `dist` directory can also be manually deployed to any static hosting service such as:

 - GitHub Pages
 - Netlify
 - Vercel
 - AWS S3
 - Firebase Hosting

+### GitHub Pages Setup

+To use the automatic GitHub Pages deployment:

+1. Ensure your repository has GitHub Pages enabled in Settings
+2. The workflow will deploy to the `gh-pages` branch automatically
+3. Set your GitHub Pages source to the `gh-pages` branch in repository settings

 ## License